lovelace9981/AnsibleDRBLClonezilla/README.md

 # AnsibleDRBLClonezilla

-Automation of deployment DRBL Clonezilla Server for cloning partitions or images on computers with PXE on local network.
+Ansible playbooks to autmatically deployment DRBL Clonezilla Server for cloning partitions or images on computers with PXE on local network.

 ## Base distribution